Your Most Valuable Gift This Year? A Test Gift in Your Online Giving Platform

 Across every genre, content consumption is going digital.
 Even major sports events are now available to watch on Amazon Prime and YouTube.
 The kingdom message must keep up.

 Facebook is the go-to social media platform for many churches.
 But like churches, Facebook and Twitter are seeing a mass exodus of young people (Source), while YouTube, TikTok, Instagram and Snapchat are surging for those demographics.(Source).
-TikTok is, in fact, the #1 most downloaded app globally and currently boasts 1.4 billion monthly active users.
+TikTok is, in fact, the #1 most downloaded app globally and is expected to reach 1.8 billion monthly active users by the end of 2023.
 (Source)

 We’re not necessarily advising you to leave Facebook and move to TikTok.
 Facebook now includes their own version of the short video (Reels) and, as of July 2022, still boasts enough young people to be worthwhile as part of your outreach strategy: